 US Citizenship Through Marriage

 This piece will tell you everything you need to know about citizenship through marriage and what the future holds for you as an American citizen.9 min read updated on April 10, 2023

-How Long After a Green Card Can You Apply for Citizenship
+How Long after a Green Card can you Apply for Citizenship?

 Five years.
 This is as per the five-year rule.
 According to this rule, green card holders can apply for citizenship after living in the US continuously for five years.